yrtimiD/github-codewatchers/README.md

 * `codewatchers` (optional) - location of the subscriptions file, default is ".github/CODEWATCHERS"
 * `ignore_own` (optional) - toggles if committer will get notifications for own commits (boolean, default is "true")
 * `sha_from` and `sha_to` (required) - commits range to analize.
 Usually these are taken from the [push](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#push) event (see example below)
+* `aggregate_files_limit` (optional) - Limit after which files list will be replaced with aggregated summary message. (integer, default is 20)
-* `limit` (optional) - maximum number of notifications to produce.
-If limit exceeded - action will end with a warning and remaining commits will be skipped. (integer, default is 10)
+* `aggregate_notifications_limit` (optional) - Limit after which many notifications will be replaces with a single aggregated summary message (for each distinct group of subscribers). (integer, default is 5)

 Action doesn't requires repository checkout, all operations are done via GitHub API